m3047/shodohflo/DNSTAP_RELOADED.md

 which operates at the level of the network stack.
 It's _connectionless_, and supports _many senders to one receiver_ as the default.
 So you can send the output from multiple Dnstap sources / servers, to a central collection point.
 `dnstap_agent` also supports _multicast datagrams_ a special addressing scheme which enables _many senders
 **and many** receivers_... at the network level!
 I know it sounds incredible, but it's true!
+I apologize for the sarcasm.

 You're also welcome, and encouraged, to point it at your own automated data pipelines; maybe _multicast_ will inspire you.